 '''

-<security enabled="true" provider="ldap">
+enabled: true

+provider: ldap

 Ø

-<ldap server="ldaps://ldap.myorg.com"
+ldap:

+server: ldaps://ldap.myorg.com

 0

-rootdn="dc=ldaptest,dc=voltactivedata,dc=com"
+ً

+rootdn: "dc=ldaptest,dc=voltactivedata,dc=com"

+Ø

+timeout: 12

+user: "cn=admin,dc=ldaptest,dc=volt,dc=com"

 0

-timeout="12"

-Ø
+password: secret.password

+LDAP group to Volt Role mapping

 6

-user="cn=admin,dc=ldaptest,dc=volt,dc=com"

-password="secret.password" >

-<!-- LDAP group to Volt Role mapping -->

-<qroup name="cn=heroes,dc=ldaptest,dc=volt,dc=com" role="admin"/>

-6

-<proup name="cn=zeroes,dc=ldaptest,dc=volt,dc=com" role="user"/>

-<ssl>

-Ø

-<truststore path="/my/ssl/ldap/truststore.jks"

-password="trustpasswd"/>

-</ssl>

-</ldap>

-</security>

-<users>

-<user name="houdini" password="shazam" roles="administrator" />
+group:

+- name: "cn=heroes,dc=ldaptest,dc=volt,dc=com"

+role: admin

+- name: "cn=zeroes,dc=ldaptest,dc=volt,dc=com"

+role: user

+ssl:

 0

-</users>
+truststore:

+path: /my/ssl/ldap/truststore.jks

+password: trustpasswd

+users:

+user:

+- name: houdini

+password: shazam

+0

+roles: administrator

 '''

-- Enabling LDAP security To enable LDAP integration, you must set the <security> attributes enabled to "true" and provider to "ldap". - LDAP server address The location of the LDAP server, using either plain ("ldap://") or secure ("ldaps://") LDAP protocol.
+- Enabling LDAP security To enable LDAP integration, you must set the properties enabled to "true" and provider to "ldap". - LDAP server address The location of the LDAP server, using either plain ("ldap://") or secure ("ldaps://") LDAP protocol.
 Secure LDAP is recommended.
 But if you use secure LDAP, you must also provide the TLS/SSL credentials (). - Root domain name The LDAP domain containing both the user and group objects needed for Volt access. - Timeout (OPTIONAL) The timeout period, in seconds, to wait for a response from the LDAP server.
 After the timeout expires with no response from the LDAP server, the authentication of the user will fail.
 The default timeout is 10 seconds. - LDAP privileged account (username and password) The username and password of an LDAP account that has read-only access to the specified root domain.
 This account is used to search the domain for the specified username and the groups of which that user is a member.
 You can mask the password for the LDAP account so it does not appear in plain text in the configuration file using the voltdb mask command. - LDAP group → Volt role mapping The mapping of LDAP group names to Volt roles.
 The roles themselves are defined in the database schema.
-Each <group> element maps one LDAP group name to one or more Volt roles, specifying the roles as a comma-separated list.
-If there is no mapping for the LDAP group, the group is ignored.

-- TLS/SSL credentials The <ssl> and <truststore> elements specify the TLS/SSL credentials to use when accessing the directory using secure LDAP (LDAPS://). - Local administrator's account There must be at least one local user account with administrative privileges defined in the configuration.
+Each group list element maps one LDAP group name to one or more Volt roles, specifying the roles as a comma-separated list.
+If there is no mapping for the LDAP group, the group is ignored. - TLS/SSL credentials The ssl.truststore property specifies the TLS/SSL credentials to use when accessing the directory using secure LDAP (LDAPS://). - Local administrator's account There must be at least one local user account with administrative privileges defined in the configuration.
 This account provides access to the database in case the LDAP server is not reachable.
 You can define other local accounts if you wish.
 When a user attempts to access the server, Volt looks for the username in the local accounts first; if no local account with that username exists, it then passes the credentials on to LDAP for authentication and authorization.

 Finally, by default, Volt searches for the username in the uid attribute of the inetOrgPerson class, then uses the full distinguished name to search the uniqueMember attribute of the groupOfUniqueNames class to determine what groups they belong to.
-If your LDAP directory uses different classes or attribute settings for users and groups, you must specify the class and attribute names as attributes of the <ldap> element.
+If your LDAP directory uses different classes or attribute settings for users and groups, you must specify the class and attribute names as properties of deployment.ldap.
 For example, the following configuration identifies posixAccount and posixGroup as the classes to use for users and groups, respectively: